nex3z/android-swipe-to-dismiss-undo/README.md

 Create a Layout
 ===============

-To make an item in the list dismissable, you need ot place a ViewGroup (i.e. FrameLayout) as the root view of your layout.
+To make an item in the list dismissable, you need to place a ViewGroup (i.e. FrameLayout) as the root view of your layout.
 Inside the ViewGroup, add one view that contains the main content for the row (your primary layout when the row hasn't been dismissed yet) and another view that contains the contents of the dismiss layout (i.e. with an undo button).